 One of the things I’ve enjoyed about working in the information industry for a couple decades now is getting to know lots of librarians.
 As a community, they’ve always been generous, helpful, and intellectually curious: not a bad group to spend time with.
 After all, it adds up; these people elected a profession that was centered on seeking knowledge and helping others to seek knowledge.
 Of course you’re going to meet some wonderful people working in this space.

 During my time in the industry, I also witnessed the digital revolution, and watched the power that digital access to information put in the hands of researchers worldwide.
 So you take librarians—-dedicated to facilitating research—-and you pepper in a major technical revolution like digital access to information, and the Open Access movement almost seems inevitable.
 It’s simply smart people recognizing that we can harness technology to both preserve information and support its use by anyone with access to the internet.
 It’s simply about connecting people with information.

-- NA Publishing, now building a portfolio of digital products, also supports Open Access, albeit in a slightly different way.
-For example, the Music Magazine Archive (MMA) project will donate 10% of its profits to an open access Zines project that Reveal Digital will create in collaboration with our MMA partners: Rock & Roll Hall of Fame Museum and Archives and Bowling Green State University.
+At NA Publishing, we aim to be partners in Open Access.
+We are now building a portfolio of digital products that supports Open Access.
+For example, the Music Magazine Archive (MMA) project will donate 10% of its profits to an open access Zines project in collaboration with our MMA partners: Rock & Roll Hall of Fame Museum and Archives and Bowling Green State University.

 Music Magazine Archive: Hip Hop & Rap